astronomy-commons/lsdb/docs/getting-started.rst

     ztf_filtered = ztf_cone[ztf_cone["mean_mag_r"] < 18]
     ztf_filtered = ztf_filtered.query("nobs_r > 50")

-Cross Matching
+.. _crossmatching

+Crossmatching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we've filtered our catalog, let's try cross-matching!
+Now we've filtered our catalog, let's try crossmatching!
 We'll need to open another catalog first.
 For a
 catalog on the right side of a cross-match, we need to make sure that we open it with a ``margin_cache`` to
 get accurate results.
 This should be provided with the catalog by the catalog's data provider.
 See the
 :doc:`margins tutorial section </tutorials/margins>` for more.